 In Power BI Desktop you can find out how each of your report elements, such as visuals and DAX formulas, are performing.
 Using the Performance Analyzer, you can see and record logs that measure how each of your report elements performs when users interact with them, and which aspects of their performance are most (or least) resource intensive.

 Performance Analyzer inspects and displays the duration necessary for updating or refreshing all visuals that user interactions initiate, and presents the information so you can view, drill down, or export the results.
 Performance Analyzer can help you identify visuals that are impacting the performance of your reports, and identify the reason for the impact.

 Displaying the Performance Analyzer pane

-In Power BI Desktop select the View ribbon.
-In the Show area of the View ribbon you can select the checkbox next to Performance Analyzer to display the Performance Analyzer pane.
+In Power BI Desktop select the View ribbon, and then select Performance Analyzer to display the Performance Analyzer pane.